 There are different maintenance requirements depending on the application being made by the main applicant, or immigration status of the sponsor, such as whether the sponsor is present and settled in the UK, the main applicant is staying in the UK on a visa, or have rights to live under the Immigration (EEA) Regulations.

 Length of stay and right to work under the UK Dependency Visa

 The length of the permit or dependency visa will depend on whether the sponsor is present and settled in the UK, the main applicant is residing in the UK on a visa, or has a right to reside under the Immigration (EEA) Regulations.
 Generally speaking, where the main applicant is residing in the UK on a visa, the dependant will be granted leave in line with the main applicant.

 Where the sponsor is present and settled, generally speaking the dependant will be issued with a visa for 33 months.
 This visa must be renewed for a further 33 months, before an application for indefinite leave to remain can be made.
-Where an application is made under the European Regulations, the dependant will be issued with a five year permit, during which time the EEA national must be exercising a Treaty Right.
+Where an application is made under the European Regulations, the dependant will be given five year permit to stay in the UK, during which time the EEA national must be experiencing a Treaty Right.
 There are no work restrictions on the holder of a dependency visa.

 Dependency visa as a PBS migrant

 If you are the family member of a Tier 1, 2, or 5 migrant, you cannot apply in the UK if you: